Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: The Pathway Tools Schema

 \Ssection{Gene Essentiality}

-\blue{ A recent extension to the schema supports representation of gene-essentiality experiments.
+The Pathway Tools schema supports representation of gene-essentiality experiments.
 Our representation links growth phenotype (no growth, limited growth, or growth) under a given gene knockout with the conditions of cellular growth expressed as per Section~\ref{sec:growth-conditions}.
-Multiple phenotypic observations can be recorded for a given gene knockout and growth condition to express conflicting experimental outcomes. }
+Multiple phenotypic observations can be recorded for a given gene knockout and growth condition to express conflicting experimental outcomes.

 \Ssection{Organism Phenotype Data and Genome Metadata}